Playbooks Assembly Language (PBAsm)¶

 Trigger System: LLM Interrupts¶

-PBASM includes a sophisticated interrupt system that leverages the LLM's ability to recognize semantic patterns.
-Like traditional CPU interrupts, PBASM triggers can interrupt normal execution flow when specific conditions are met:
+PBAsm includes a sophisticated interrupt system that leverages the LLM's ability to recognize semantic patterns.
+Like traditional CPU interrupts, PBAsm triggers can interrupt normal execution flow when specific conditions are met:

 Trigger Types¶